crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/troubleshooting/intro.md

 ### How to know if my setup is working correctly ?
 Some of my logs are unparsed, is it normal ?

-Yes, security engine parsers only parse the logs that are relevant for scenarios.
+Yes, Security Engine parsers only parse the logs that are relevant for scenarios.

 Take a look at `cscli metrics` [and understand what do they mean](/docs/next/observability/cscli) to know if your setup is correct.